sreejithr/sreejithr.github.io/_posts/2016-03-21-react-native-android-integration.md

 compile 'com.facebook.react:react-native:+'
 ```

 Use the version you need.
-I'm just leaving this for getting the latest version.
+I just used this to get the latest version.

 ### Edit the Manifest file

 Add `<activity android:name=".activity.YourActivity"/>`.

 If you want this screen to come up **at launch**, add this:

 ```
 <activity android:name=".activity.YourActivity"